-It follows that for two real-analytic manifolds, all Jacobi fields along all harmonic maps are integrable if and only if the space of harmonic maps is a manifold whose tangent bundle is given by the Jacobi fields \cite[p.
+It follows that for real-analytic target manifolds, all Jacobi fields along all harmonic maps are integrable if and only if the space of harmonic maps is a manifold whose tangent bundle is given by the Jacobi fields \cite[p.
 470]{Lemaire_Wood_2002}.
-By Definition \ref{defn:Morse-Bott_function}, the conclusion of Proposition \ref{prop:Kwon_4-1} is equivalent to the assertion that all Jacobi fields along $\varphi_0$ are integrable if and only if the harmonic map energy function $\sE$ is Morse-Bott at $\varphi_0$.
+By Definition \ref{defn:Morse-Bott_function}, the conclusion of Theorem \ref{thm:Kwon_4-1_harmonic_map} \eqref{item:harmonic_maps_unique_integrability_jacobi_fields} is equivalent to the assertion that all Jacobi fields along $f_0$ are integrable if and only if the harmonic map energy function $\sE$ is Morse--Bott at $f_0$.

 For a further discussion of integrability and additional references, see Adams and Simon \cite[Section 1]{Adams_Simon_1988}, Kwon \cite[Section 4.1]{KwonThesis}, and Simon \cite[pp. 270--272]{Simon_1985}.